-Razorback is a 1984 Australian horror feature film, based on Peter Brennan’s novel, written by Everett De Roche, and directed by Russell Mulcahy who would later make the first two films in the Highlander trilogy.
-It stars Gregory Harrison, Arkie Whiteley, Bill Kerr and Judy Morris.
+Razorback is a 1984 Australian action-horror film, based on Peter Brennan’s novel, written by Everett De Roche, and directed by Russell Mulcahy who would later make the first two films in the Highlander trilogy.
+The movie stars Gregory Harrison, Arkie Whiteley, Bill Kerr and Judy Morris.

 New York TV journalist Beth Winters travels to the town of Granulla in the Australian Outback to conduct an investigation into the kangaroo slaughter industry, which has become so widespread that the kangaroo is nearly extinct.